Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Financial Market and Optimization Problem

-where we call $\rewardorigin_0^H(x_0;\pi)$ \textit{reward function} or \textit{performance criterion} of the strategy $\pi$ and $ \mathcal V_0^H(x_0)$ \textit{value function} to given initial capital $x_0$.
-This is for $H\neq F$ a maximization problem under partial information since we have required that the strategy $\pi$ is adapted to the investor filtration $\mathbb F^{H}$ while the drift coefficient of the wealth equation \eqref{wealth_phys} is not $\mathbb F^{H}$-adapted, it depends on the non-observable drift $\mu$.
-Note that for $x_0 > 0$ the solution of the SDE \eqref{wealth_phys} is strictly positive.
-This guarantees that $X_T^{\pi}$ is in the domain of logarithmic and power utility.
+where we call $\rewardorigin_0^H(\pi)$ \textit{reward} or \textit{performance} of the strategy $\pi$ and $ \mathcal V_0^H$ the \textit{value} of the problem to given model parameters, in particular to given initial capital $x_0$.
+For $H\neq F$ this is an optimization problem under partial information since we have required that the strategy $\pi$ is adapted to the investor filtration $\mathbb F^{H}$.
+However, the drift coefficient of the wealth equation \eqref{wealth_phys} contains the non-observable drift $\mu$ and is therefore not $\mathbb F^{H}$-adapted.
+For $x_0 > 0$ the solution of the SDE \eqref{wealth_phys} is strictly positive.
+This ensures that the terminal wealth $X_T^{\pi}$ is in the domain of logarithmic and power utility.

+For problems of the above type, in the literature as outlined in Sec.\ref{introduction}, dynamic programming is a powerful solution method which is frequently applied.
+The key idea is to embed the optimization problem \eqref{opti_org} into a family of problems in which the initial date is moved from $t=0$ to an arbitrary time point $t\in[0,T]$, and the initial value of the wealth process $X_0^\pi=x_0$, as well as those of other state processes included in the analysis, are replaced by the respective values of the states at time $t$.
+Then one ties all these problems together and derives a partial differential equation known as the Hamilton-Jacobi-Bellman (HJB) equation.